Describe A Mistake You Have Made: IELTS Speaking Cue Card

 Follow up questions

-What strategies will you use to prepare for the IELTS retake?
+How do you plan to prepare differently for the next IELTS exam?

-How do you think your family influences your study habits?
+How do you feel about the pressure from your family regarding your exam performance?

 Cue 1:What mistake was it?